v-artur/Golden_Oreos/README.md

 - The featurename vector
 - The words corresponding to the spectrogram in each timestamp

+To understand the data better, in the <b>"Data_visualization.ipynb"<b> notebook we plotted some example audio files.
+Using short time Fourier-transformation we created spectrograms from the wave files and plotted them on a short interval, and from these we reconstructed the wave form to see if it matches the original data.
+On another spectrogram we also showed the words that were pronounced in the record.

-From this, we are focusing mainly on the first two, that is, we want to reconstruct the spectrogram from the EEG feature vectors.
+From now on, we will focus mainly on the first two attributes, that is, we want to reconstruct the spectrogram from the EEG feature vectors.
 For the one-speaker model, the main method of reconstruction is the following for each subject:
 - We divide the set of feature vectors into <i>k</i> equal parts (where the initial value for <i>k</i> is 10, but we would like to experiment with other options as well).